ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 1. Create a new account in the BPI system.
 2. Associate the account with a BPI subject.
 3. Verify that the account is successfully associated with the BPI subject.
-4. Associate the account with the another BPI subject as in Step 2.
+4. Associate the account with another BPI subject as in Step 2.
 5. Verify that the account is successfully associated with the second BPI subject.
 6. Attempt to associate an account with a non-existent BPI subject.
 7. Verify that the system throws an error message indicating that the BPI subject does not exist.